themesberg/flowbite/content/components/rating.md

             </div>
             <p class="bg-blue-700 text-white text-sm font-semibold inline-flex items-center p-1.5 rounded">8.7</p>
         </div>
-        <p class="mb-2 font-light text-gray-500 dark:text-gray-400">The flat was spotless, very comfortable, and the host was amazing.
+        <p class="mb-2 text-gray-500 dark:text-gray-400">The flat was spotless, very comfortable, and the host was amazing.
 I highly recommend this accommodation for anyone visiting Brasov city centre.
 It's quite a while since we are no longer using hotel facilities but self contained places.
 And the main reason is poor cleanliness and staff not being trained properly.
 This place exceeded our expectation and will return for sure.</p>
-        <p class="mb-5 font-light text-gray-500 dark:text-gray-400">It is obviously not the same build quality as those very expensive watches.
+        <p class="mb-5 text-gray-500 dark:text-gray-400">It is obviously not the same build quality as those very expensive watches.
 But that is like comparing a Citroën to a Ferrari.
 This watch was well under £100!
 An absolute bargain.</p>
         <aside class="flex items-center mt-3 space-x-5">
             <a href="#" class="inline-flex items-center text-sm font-medium text-blue-600 hover:underline dark:text-blue-500">
                 <svg aria-hidden="true" class="w-4 h-4 mr-1.5" fill="currentColor" viewBox="0 0 20 20" xmlns="http://www.w3.org/2000/svg"><path d="M2 10.5a1.5 1.5 0 113 0v6a1.5 1.5 0 01-3 0v-6zM6 10.333v5.43a2 2 0 001.106 1.79l.05.025A4 4 0 008.943 18h5.416a2 2 0 001.962-1.608l1.2-6A2 2 0 0015.56 8H12V4a2 2 0 00-2-2 1 1 0 00-1 1v.667a4 4 0 01-.8 2.4L6.8 7.933a4 4 0 00-.8 2.4z"></path></svg>